Rome, Georgia Wrongful Death Lawyer

 -

-The personal representative of the estate, in certain circumstances
+The personal representative of the estate (in limited circumstances)

 -